Tanmay710-rgb/Cubiko/README.md

 # Cubiko

 This repository contains a basic game developed in Unity.
-The game is a simple demonstration of gameplay mechanics and serves as a starting point for beginners to understand game development using Unity.

-The game is a simple 3D platformer where the player controls a character and tries to reach the end of each level.
-The character can move left and right to avoid obstacles.
-The levels are designed to provide a gradual increase in difficulty.
+This is a single-player 3D game featuring a box character under the player's control, set against a backdrop of numerous box obstacles scattered across an endless plane.
+The objective is to navigate the character through these obstacles

+##Playing Criteria##
+-> If the player falls off the plane or collides with any obstacle before reaching the finish line, level instantly restarts.
+-> If the player reaches the finish line he/she will advances to the next level.

 Installation
 1. Clone the repository to your local machine using Git or download the ZIP file and extract it.